 In March 2021, we issued an aggregate of 686,742 Series 1d Preferred Units at \$0.83 per unit for gross proceeds of approximately \$570,000.
 Proehl Investment Ventures, LLC, Allison Taylor Proehl 2020 Irrevocable Trust, Meghan Proehl Wilder 2020 Irrevocable Trust and Sean Michael Proehl Irrevocable Trusts Dated December 18, 2020 purchased 307,228, 120,481, 60,240 and 120,481 Series 1d Preferred Units, respectively.
 Mr. Proehl, our President and Chief Executive Officer and the Chairman of the board of directors, is the managing member of Proehl Investment Ventures, LLC and the trustee of Allison Taylor Proehl 2020 Irrevocable Trust, Meghan Proehl Wilder 2020 Irrevocable Trust and Sean Michael Proehl Irrevocable Trusts Dated December 18, 2020.
-The shares of Series 1d Preferred Stock held by Mr. Proehl, will automatically convert into 78,904 shares of common stock upon the completion of this offering, at a conversion price equal to \$6.40 (80% of the assumed offering price if \$8.00, the midpoint range set forth on the cover page of this prospectus.
+The shares of Series 1d Preferred Stock held by Mr. Proehl (in the aggregate), automatically converted into 90,203 shares of common stock upon the completion of our initial public offering, at a conversion price equal to \$5.60 (80% of the initial offering price).